kormax/apple-home-key-reader/README.md

 # Overview

-This project provides a POC of a virtual HomeKit Lock with fully functional Apple Home Key NFC authentication support and HAP configuration implemented in Python;
+This project provides a POC of an Apple Home Key Reader implemented in Python, including:
+* Fully functional Apple Home Key NFC authentication;
+* NFC Express mode support;
+* HAP configuration (as a virtual lock);

-**Beware that this project is not targeted towards end users**, as it doesn't implement Lock device as a whole, and it also has features (such as extra logs, storage of specific info) that were not intended for end users.
+**Beware that this project is not targeted towards end users**, as it doesn't implement Lock device as a whole.
 Instead, it's intended for makers and experienced developers who could help create more useful and user-friendly implementations based on the example provided here.

-Nevertheless, feel free to try it out :).
+In any case, feel free to try it out :).

 # Requirements

 Running this project requires the following:
 * Operating system - Linux, macOS;
 * Valid installation of Python 3.11 (earlier could work, untested);
-* A PN532 module connected to a PC via UART to USB adapter for NFC operation.
+* A PN532 module connected to a PC or SBC.
 * Ethernet or Wi-Fi for HAP to be able to be discovered.

-If using a PC.
-PN532 has to be connected to an UART adapter that is connected to PC in a following fashion:
+If using a PC, PN532 has to be connected to an UART adapter that is connected to PC in a following fashion:

 <p float="left">
   <img src="./assets/PN532.CONNECTION.DEMO.webp" alt="![Connecting PN532]" width=500px>